-The sidebar is a great place to fit in archived posts and other important calls-to-action.
-Normally, you’ll find social media links, email opt-ins and archived blocks on the right side.
-If you’re using WordPress, you can custom each sidebar and display important topics featuring older posts.
+The sidebar is a great place to fit in archived posts and other important calls to action.
+Typically, you’ll find social media links, email opt-ins, and archived blocks on the right side.
+If you’re using WordPress, you can customize each sidebar and display important topics featuring older posts.
 You’ll also want to customize the sidebar titles as well, giving you a new opportunity to feature older articles and keywords.

 Use roundups to drive more traffic to older blogs

-Increase traffic, rankings, and improve overall lead generation by optimizing older blog posts.
-Take advantage of the work you have already done and schedule in a day to optimize them.
-Update images, titles, keyword count, review their overall design and ensure that your evergreen posts are remarketed on social media.
+Increase traffic and rankings, and improve overall lead generation by optimizing older blog posts.
+Take advantage of the work you have already done and schedule a day to optimize them.
+Update images, titles, and keyword count, review their overall design and ensure that your evergreen posts are remarketed on social media.
 When you organize and build up your older evergreen posts, you’ll be able to automate your content marketing and give yourself more time to come up with new in-depth articles.